barchart/alerting-service-public/docs/content/concepts/composing_alerts.md

 		}
 	},
 	"operator": {
-		"operator_id": 2, <-- The numeric value of the "greater than" operator (see metadata for operators) "operand": "600" <-- The value to use
+		"operator_id": 2, <-- The numeric identifier of the "greater than" operator (see metadata for operators) "operand": "600" <-- A value complete our logical expression, (AAPL.last-price > 600) }
 }
-}
 ```

 ### Natural Language Text

-At present, you must construct JSON objects which conform to the [Condition](/content/sdk/lib-data?id=schemacondition) schema.
-However, natural language conditional statements will be supported soon.
-As of yet, the syntax is has not been finalized; however, it will look something like this:
+In some cases, composing JSON objects to represent conditions may be tedious.
+Our development team has plans to add support for expressions written in a more natural ```String``` format.
+For example:

-* "AAPL.last-price > 600"
+* AAPL.last-price > 600
-* "AAPL.bid-size < AAPL.ask-size"
+* AAPL.bid-size < AAPL.ask-size

 ## Structure Glossary